 We heard papers on:

-Letters to government that are successful in bringing about change (Dreyfus & Han);
+- Letters to government that are successful in bringing about change (Dreyfus & Han);

-Bearing witness: social semiotic perspectives on animal vigils outside slaughterhouses (Fryer); and
+- Bearing witness: social semiotic perspectives on animal vigils outside slaughterhouses (Fryer); and

-Perspectives on compassion in digital activism: Ideal victim orsystemic compassion (Etaywe & Wheeler).
+- Perspectives on compassion in digital activism: Ideal victim or systemic compassion (Etaywe & Wheeler).

 SPCE Reading Group and Webinars